Davis-Kahan Theorem in the two-to-infinity norm and its application to perfect clustering: A Davis--Kahan theorem in the two-to-infinity norm: non-symmetric case

-While the upper bound \fr{eq:nonsym_up_bound} may be very useful in some cases, it may fail to be tight enough in the others.
-One of the ways of obtaining more accurate upper bounds for $\|\hU - U W_U\|\tinf$ is to symmetrize the problem.
+While the upper bounds \fr{eq:probab_nonsym_up_bound} and \fr{eq:nonsym_up_bound_new} may be very useful in some cases, they both require $\tDel$ to be small when $n$ and $m$ grow.
+One of the ways to obtain more accurate upper bounds for $\|\hU - U W_U\|\tinf$ in the absence of this condition is to symmetrize the problem.
 Specifically, one can construct an estimator of $Y = X X^T$ and use its leading eigenvectors as $\hU$.
 This may not work very well if the magnitudes of the first $r$ singular values of $X$ vary significantly.
-However, if for some absolute constant $\Cd < \infty$ one has \be d_1 \leq \Cd\, d_r, \ee in some cases, one can reap significant benefits from symmetrizing the problem, as it was shown in, e.g., \citep{abbe_fan_AOS2022} and \citep{zhou2024_illposedPCA}.
+However, if for some absolute constant $\Cd < \infty$ one has \be d_1 \leq \Cd\, d_r, \ee in some cases, one can reap significant benefits from symmetrizing the problem, as it was shown in, e.g., \cite{abbe_fan_AOS2022} and \cite{zhou2024_illposedPCA}.

-\section{A Davis--Kahan theorem in the two-to-infinity norm: symmetrized solution.}
+\section{A Davis--Kahan theorem in the two-to-infinity norm: symmetrized solution}

 Note that the error $\|\hU - U W_U\|\tinf$ in the non-symmetric case relies heavily on the error $\tDelo$.
 In some cases, this error may not tend to zero fast enough, or may not tend to zero altogether.
 In these situations, one can use a symmetrized solution proposed below.